Pay equity for school administration staff

-The cost of the pay increases need to be government funded, with no negative outcomes for school budgets.
+The cost of the pay increases needs to be government funded, with no negative outcomes for school budgets.

 There are a few things we need to fully understand before beginning a pay equity claim.

-Who exactly is the pay equity claim for?
-What administration work will show to have merit to proceed in a pay equity issue, that because the work is women-dominated it has been historically undervalued?
+Goal: Who exactly is the pay equity claim for?
+How do we show that there is a pay equity issue, that because the work is women-dominated it has been historically undervalued?
 How many people do that work?

-There'll be plenty of opportunities for you to take part.
+There will be further opportunities for you to take part as the claim progresses.

 What we've learned so far

 Since we've started asking administrators about your work, we've learned some pretty interesting things about the workforce.
 Here's some of what we've learned.